Activities

 If the student’s academic schedule does not permit them to take yearbook as a credit course during the regular school day, then the Oasis Yearbook Club is for them!
 The after school yearbook club welcomes all students who are serious in “making the best book ever.”
 If you are a student athlete and have a wish to join us, we will work around your athletic schedule.
 You may join us in between sports if you are a multi-sport athlete!

-Ms. Johnson is available most everyday after school and will make the room available when necessary for students who have other commitments or activities.
+Ms. Deegan is available most everyday after school and will make the room available when necessary for students who have other commitments or activities.
 Our goal is to provide flexibility for those who wish to contribute to the publication of the Oasis Yearbook.

 Meeting Times: